NOAA-PSL/land-offline_workflow/README.md

 ICSDIR points to the experiment directory with the restart.
 If creating a new dircetory, the structure is:
 $ICSDIR/output/mem000/restarts/vector/ufs_land_restart.2015-09-02_18-00-00.nc

-4. in submit_cycle.sh change #SBATCH --account=gsienkf to point to your own account.
+4. in submit_cycle.sh make sure #SBATCH --account=  points to your own account.

 5. Submit your job